 You can't live on the high road all the time, if you're human.
 But the more you get used to choosing it, the faster you'll notice when you're off-track.

+You're actually rewiring your brain.
 It's hard, yes, but it isn't complicated.
 The high road is love.
 The low road is fear.
-Choose love as often as you can.
-Unconditionally.
+Choose love as often as

 1. Forgive yourself for not being perfect: Your 12 Step Program to Become a Recovering Perfectionist